ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

   </tr>
 </table>

-## Procedure to apply updates and patches to vCenter Server instances (V2.1 or later)
+## Procedure to apply IBM management component updates (instances V2.1 to V2.4)
 {: #vc_applyingupdates-procedure}

-This procedure applies to instances that are deployed in V2.1 or later.
-For instances that are deployed in V2.0 and earlier, you must apply the VMware updates manually.

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
 2. In the **vCenter Server Instances** table, click the instance to update.
 3. On the **Summary** page, verify that all instance details are displayed correctly.
 Then click **Infrastructure** on the left navigation pane to verify the details on the **Infrastructure** page.

-   If the details are not displayed, this might indicate a connectivity problem with the IBM CloudDriver Virtual Server Instance (VSI), as a result of a firewall rule or other networking issue.
+   If the details are not displayed, this might indicate a connectivity problem with the IBM CloudDriver Virtual Server Instance (VSI), as a result of a firewall rule or a networking issue.
 Resolve the problem before continuing with the next step, otherwise the update might fail.
-4. Click **Update and Patch** on the left navigation pane.

-   The **Update and Patch** page for an instance contains only the packages for updating the IBM management components, and not the VMware updates.
-VMware updates must be applied manually.   {{site.data.keyword.vmwaresolutions_short}} applies VMware updates for the following operations:
-   * When a new vCenter Server instance is deployed.
-   * When new ESXi servers are added, the new ESXi servers are provisioned with VMware updates, but the existing ESXi servers are not updated.
-   * When new clusters are added, the new clusters are provisioned with VMware updates, but the existing clusters are not updated.
-   {:note}

-5. For NSX license upgrades, click **Upgrade**.
-In the **Upgrade NSX License Edition** window, select the edition that you want to upgrade to and click **Upgrade**.
-License edition downgrades are not available.

-   The license upgrade replaces all existing NSX licenses on the instance.
-Additional charges may be incurred from an overlap of old and new licenses if you upgrade in the middle of a billing cycle.
-To avoid additional charges, it is recommended to upgrade the license at the end of the billing cycle.
-   {:note}

-6. For software updates, click the down arrow to expand the update that you want to apply and then complete one of the following steps:
+4. Click **Update and Patch** on the left navigation pane and click the down arrow to expand the IBM management update that you want to apply and then complete one of the following steps:
    * To start the update immediately, click the overflow menu icon in the **Actions** column of the update entry, and then click **Update Now**.
    * To schedule a future update, click the overflow menu icon in the **Actions** column of the update entry, and then click **Schedule update**.
 Select the date, time, and time zone when you want the update to be started.
 Click **OK**.
-7. If you are applying updates to vCenter servers instances in multi-site deployment configuration, a section titled **Steps Required to Update** is displayed.
+5. If you are applying updates to instances in multi-site deployment configuration, a section titled **Steps Required to Update** is displayed.
 This section lists the update operations required for all instances in the multi-site deployment.
 You must complete the steps in sequence by clicking **Apply Update** for each step.
 You must wait for the previous step to complete before you start the next step.

-## Procedure to upgrade to the vCenter Server with Hybridity Bundle instance
-{: #vc_applyingupdates-procedure-upgrade-to-hybridity}

-During the license upgrade to the Hybridity Bundle, you are automatically upgraded to the VMware NSX Advanced edition if your vCenter Server instance is currently using the VMware NSX Base edition.

-If you upgrade to the Hybridity Bundle and your vCenter Server instance already has NFS file storage, you are not charged for the VMware vSAN storage.
-You are charged for the vSAN license because it is included with the Hybridity Bundle.
-{:note}

-Complete the following steps to upgrade a vCenter Server instance to the vCenter Server with Hybridity Bundle.

-1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance to upgrade.
-3. On the **Summary** page, verify that all instance details are displayed correctly.
-Then click **Infrastructure** on the left navigation pane to verify the details on the **Infrastructure** page.
-   If the details are not displayed, this might indicate a connectivity problem with the IBM CloudDriver VSI, as a result of a firewall rule or other networking issue.
-Resolve the problem before continuing with the next step, otherwise the update might fail.
-4. Click **Update and Patch** on the left navigation pane.
-5. Apply the Hybridity Bundle license upgrade.
-In the **License Upgrades** table, click **Upgrade** in the **Action** column, review the estimated cost, and click **Upgrade**.
-6. Optionally deploy the VMware HCX on {{site.data.keyword.cloud_notm}} service.
-When the Hybridity Bundle is enabled on the **License Upgrades** table, complete the following steps:
-  1. In the **License Upgrades** table, click **Deploy HCX on {{site.data.keyword.cloud_notm}}** in the **Action** column.
-  2. Scroll to the **HCX on {{site.data.keyword.cloud_notm}}** card and click **Select Service**.
-  3. Scroll down and specify the required settings for the service and click **Next**.
-  4. Review the terms that apply to the service, review the estimated cost, and click **Place Order**.

-## Results
+## Results after you apply IBM management component updates
 {: #vc_applyingupdates-results}

 1. After you apply an update, a record appears in the software update status list, where you can view the detailed progress and status of the update.
 When the update is completed successfully, a record appears in the installed software updates list.